isomerpages/nlb-reference/_science-tech-sciences/COVID 19 Resilience and Restrictions.md

 As the COVID-19 pandemic evolves, we must learn how to move from response to transformation.
 Countries should partner, develop and strengthen across a range of domains such as preparing systems for pandemic preparedness and response, and building resilient and equitable societies that can save lives and livelihoods.
 High performing national responses to COVID-19 are characterised by developing a suite of public health and socioeconomic measures to break chains of transmission in communities.
 Low performing countries’ national approaches are hindered by devaluing, delays and distrust that render national efforts ineffective in stopping chains of transmission.

 Haldane, V., et al. (2021, November 29).
 From response to transformation: How countries can strengthen national pandemic preparedness and response systems.
 British Medical Journal, 375.
 Retrieved December 27, 2021, from [https://www.bmj.com/content/375/bmj-2021-067507.full.pdf](https://www.bmj.com/content/375/bmj-2021-067507.full.pdf)

+**Covid-19: What we have learnt from behavioural science during the pandemic so far that can help prepare us for the future**

+Four key lessons that governments can learn from behavioural science to protect against future pandemics, as well as to inform our thinking about wider issues, from vaccine uptake to public health messaging.
+Firstly, trust in government is one of the key predictors of adherence to public and social measures and vaccine acceptance.
+Secondly, governments should invest in improving people’s opportunities and capabilities to adhere to measures such as self-isolation.
+Thirdly, clarity and consistency of policy and message is essential.
+Fourthly, protection rather than restriction should be the focus of pandemic preparedness.

+Williams, S., et al. (2021, December 6).
+Covid-19: What we have learnt from behavioural science during the pandemic so far that can help prepare us for the future.
+British Medical Journal, 375.
+Retrieved December 27, 2021, from https://www.bmj.com/content/375/bmj.n3028.full.pdf